Akramelfadili/crud-restapi-laravel/README.md

-a simple crud rest Api for products with token authentification and registration using laravel sanctum.
+A simple crud rest Api for products with token authentification and registration using laravel sanctum.